National Contest

 Teacher of the Year Award

 Quality teachers are critical to student success.
-National History Day recognizes their outstanding work and dedication to their students, awarding a teacher in each division with the Teacher of the Year Awards.
+National History Day recognizes their outstanding work and dedication to their students, awarding a teacher in each division with the Teacher of the Year Award.

 Junior Division: Matthew Elms, Singapore American School, Singapore